peppermintbird/peppermintbird/README.md

 ## 🧰 Toolbox

-> Many of the following still need real-world learning application.
+> ℹ As one can expect, many of the following are not mastered.

 | Category               | Tools and Libraries                                                |
 |------------------------|---------------------------------------------------------------------|